NiSHUOP/clients-management/README.md

 - **Vite**: Next-generation frontend tooling for fast and optimized builds.
 - **Firebase**: Backend as a Service (BaaS) for database and authentication.
 - **Toastify**: Library for displaying beautiful and customizable toast notifications.
+- **Bootstrap**: A popular CSS framework for developing responsive and mobile-first websites.

 ## Screenshots